starside/FortranWebAssembly/README.md

     s2wasm addtwo.s

 Webassembly will be dumped to stdout.
-This webassembly can be compiled to a form usable by a browser by running an external tool that is easy to build called wat2wasm.
+Webassembly can be compiled to a form usable by a browser by running wat2wasm.  wat2wasm is not included in any of the docker images, but it is simple to build on Ubuntu.

 The result of this process is